When the Bell Rang Again: Confronting Learning Loss Through High-Dosage Tutoring

 -

-Public-private partnerships with NGOs and businesses to fund training, monitoring, and impact assessment
+Public-private partnerships, with NGOs and local businesses helping to fund training, technology, and program evaluation.

 Conclusion: A Time to Rebuild Smarter

 The bell has rung again.
-This time, let’s make sure every student can answer it—prepared, supported, and ready to learn.
+This time, let’s make sure every learner can answer—confidently, and with hope.

 References: